 - A. Work Schedules and Conditions CONTRACTOR shall utilize reasonable work schedules and shift assignments to provide reasonable working conditions for ambulance personnel.
 CONTRACTOR shall ensure that ambulance personnel working extended shifts, part time jobs, voluntary or mandatory overtime, are not fatigued to an extent which might impair their judgment or motor skills.
 CONTRACTOR shall demonstrate that these personnel are provided sufficient rest periods to ensure that personnel remain alert and well rested during work periods.
 As part of CONTRACTOR's Annual Report, CONTRACTOR shall submit an employee turnover report to the COUNTY. - B. Compensation/Fringe Benefits COUNTY expects CONTRACTOR to provide reasonable compensation and benefits in order to attract and retain experienced and highly qualified personnel.
 Wages and benefits for personnel shall be in accordance with the schedule in the union agreement.
 COUNTY encourages CONTRACTOR to establish creative programs that result in successful recruitment and retention of personnel.
-CONTRACTOR shall demonstrate, initially and throughout the term of Contract, that the compensation program provides the incentive to attract and retain skilled and motivated employees. - C. New Employee Recruitment and Screening Process CONTRACTOR shall operate an aggressive, stringent, and comprehensive program of personnel recruitment and screening designed to attract and select field personnel. - D. Employee Records CONTRACTOR shall maintain current records related to their employees' paramedic state licensure and county accreditation and EMT certification.
+CONTRACTOR shall demonstrate, initially and throughout the term of Contract, that the compensation program provides the incentive to attract and retain skilled and motivated employees. - C. New Employee Recruitment and Screening Process CONTRACTOR shall operate an aggressive, stringent, and comprehensive program of personnel recruitment and screening designed to attract and select field personnel.

+D. CONTRACTOR shall maintain current records related to their employees' paramedic state licensure, county accreditation, and EMT certification.

-On a quarterly basis, CONTRACTOR shall provide COUNTY with a list of paramedies and BMT's currently employed by the CONTRACTOR.
+On a quarterly basis, CONTRACTOR shall provide COUNTY with a list of paramedics and EMT's currently employed by the CONTRACTOR.
 Information shall include, but not be limited to:

 - 1. Name, address, telephone number;

-- 2. California Paramedio license number and expiration date;
+- 2. California Paramedic or EMT certification number and expiration date;

 - 3. ACLS expiration date;

 - 4. PALS expiration date;

-- 5. BLS CPR (AHA "Healthcare Provider" or equivalent) expiration date;
+- 5. BLS CPR (AHA "Healthcare Provider" or equivalent) expiration date; and

-- 6. EMT certification number and expiration date; and

-- 7. Government-Issued Identification.
+- 6. Government-Issued Identification.

-Information necessary to keep this list current shall be updated at least quarterly consistent with the ongoing reporting schedule in Exhibit C.
+Information necessary to keep this list current shall be updated at least quarterly consistent with the ongoing reporting schedule in Exhibit B.